mohammadmehdisharife/TermX/README.md

 # TermX

-TermX – A versatile command-line toolkit for Linux, providing efficient tools
+TermX – A clone of coreutils for learning system calls and GNU coding style.

 ### TermX Features